AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

   Provided that stakeholders are frequently online, nothing at stake is taken care of by our analysis of forkable strings (even if the adversary brute-forces all possible strategies to fork the evolving blockchain in the near future, there is none that is viable), and our chain selection rule that instructs players to ignore very deep forks that deviate from the block they received the last time they were online.
 }{\href{http://cloudflare-ipfs.com/ipfs/QmWCAHyi35SeXH2E4e8jRVk7yNse2x6D14uPfABnhagbvN}{Ouroboros: A Provably Secure Proof-of-Stake Blockchain Protocol, s10}}

-There are some (as yet) unsolved problems that arise through this design, such as the *economic* details of managing block rewards across the PoW and PoS chains.
-Given that solutions to this problem likely depend on the specific details of the relevant PoS systems, this problem is not addressed in this paper.

 \todo{refelct only chains that reflect your history; if they favor a different history, then you should be building on that history instead, so don't reflect those blocks -- i.e. ppl should calculate weight to be 0.}

 #### PoS Bribe Attacks

 \todo{write -- PoS Bribe Attacks}

 *Pure* PoS blockchains are inherently insecure.
 This is the underlying reason why modern protocols still resort to external methods of security (as mentioned above).
-One particular weakness is to that of *bribes*.
+Even with those external security measures, PoS chains are generally weak to bribe attacks.

 \bquote{PoS must fail in one of these ways, A or B: \newline
 \newline